nuntius-rex/elithica-amd/README.md

 ```

 <p>
-  The headerVM.js looks as follows.
+  The headerVM.js code looks as follows.
 The module pattern here is AMD (Asynchronous Module Definition):
 </p>